archinal/ssg-boilerplate/README.md

 ```

 ## Using the boilerplate
+- Clone this repository to wherever you want.
+This will now be the foundation of your website.
 - Write your JavaScript inside the `js/` directory.
 Each `.js` file directly inside this directory will be passed through Browserify, so you're allowed to use CommonJS style includes.
 A browserified and uglified version of each of these files is then put inside `dist/js`.
 - Write your CSS as LESS inside the `styles/` directory
 - Write your HTML pages as EJS inside the `pages/` directory.
 Each .ejs file directly inside the `pages/` directory will be turned